County 10 Law Enforcement Log: Fremont County Sheriff's Office - October 26, 2023 - County 10

 Additional Information Provided by the FCSO:

-12 person(s) were (was) booked into the Fremont County Detention Center for charges including 1 Driving While Under The Influence, 2 other alcohol related charges, 0 felony charges, and 0 misdemeanor charges.
-The Fremont County Detention Center currently has 134 inmates it is responsible for.
-Of these, 130 are being held in the Fremont County Detention Center, O are on home detention out of the facility, and 4 inmates are being housed out of the facility.
+6 person(s) were (was) booked into the Fremont County Detention Center for charges including 0 Driving While Under The Influence, 2 other alcohol related charges, 2 felony charges, and 7 misdemeanor charges.
+The Fremont County Detention Center currently has 133 inmates it is responsible for.
+Of these, 129 are being held in the Fremont County Detention Center, 0 are on home detention out of the facility, and 4 inmates are being housed out of the facility.